AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-users.md

 1. On the `Communities` overview page, find the community where you want to remove users and click **Details**.

 2. On the `Community Details` page, on the **My Users** tab, select one or more users.
 A details pane appears.
 If necessary, you can filter the list of users by typing in the **Filter users** box.
 You can also filter by role.
-Selecting any role shown at the top of the user list displays only users who have been assigned that role.
+Selecting any role shown at the top of the user list displays only users assigned that role.

 3. On the detail pane, click **Remove User**.
 When prompted for confirmation, click **Remove**.